tjmahr/Psych711/readings/reading_11.md

 #### 7. Compare latent growth analysis in SEM with more traditional data analysis techniques, such as "repeated measures analysis of variance" (within-subject ANOVA), "multivariate analysis of variance" (MANOVA).
 What assumptions do these different techniques make for the measurement errors?
 How do they treat individual differences in growth trajectories?

 SEM provides a mechanism for modeling measurement error, and we can allow measurement errors to covary with each other.
 ANOVA assumes that error variance is constant and independent (tough assumptions for repeated measures within subjects).
-MANOVA requires less strict assumptions.
+MANOVA requires less strict assumptions (allowing non-independent errors).
 "Both ANOVA and MANOVA treat individual differences in growth trajectories as error variance" (p.
 307) whereas latent growth models can model such differences.